Scalable, Controlled Optogenetics Treatment impLAntbles for Neurological Disorders

 (December 2020 - November 2022)

-This Fellowship aims to bring novel wireless, scalable, and bio-integrated neural implants for optogenetics to treat neurological disorders such as epilepsy.
+This Fellowship aims to create novel wireless, scalable, and bio-integrated neural implants for optogenetics to treat neurological disorders such as epilepsy.

-Optogenetics is a neural modulation technique which utilizes light to stimulate genetically engineered neurons, providing a better option for controlling the neurons compared to conventional electrical stimulation.
+Optogenetics is a neural modulation technique which utilizes light to stimulate genetically engineered neurons in the brain, providing a more precise alternative for neuronal control compared to conventional electrical stimulation.
+It was named "method of the year" by Nature Methods in 2010 and decribed as "breakthrough of the decade" by the journal Science in the same year.

 Scientists pursuing optogenetic therapies still face some technical challenges (e.g. size and multifunctional capability, biointegration, wireless capability, Magnetic Resonance Imaging (MRI) compatibility that keeping optogenetics from clinical trials for brain diseases.
-This Fellowship will combine the innovative wireless power transfer (WPT) approaches with ultrathin, soft and flexible biocompatible polymeric platforms to fabricate and characterize neural implants that are small enough to promote scalability, chronic reliability, and MRI compatibility.
+This Fellowship will combine small, low power, efficient LEDs with innovative wireless power transfer technology (WiseCURE) and ultrathin, soft and flexible biocompatible polymeric platforms (HERMES) to fabricate and characterize neural implants that are small enough to promote scalability, chronic reliability, and MRI compatibility.

 - Carry out testing to optimise the interactions between light and rhodopsins;

-- Design, fabricate and develop a novel InGaN µLED array implantable device on flexible biocompatible polymers (e.g. Polyimide that is tailored to the light-protein interaction;
+- Design, fabricate and develop a novel InGaN multiple quantum well (MQW) µLED array implantable device on flexible biocompatible polymers;

 - Implement wirelessly-powered and bio-integrated neural optical stimulation as well as encapsulating the device with novel poly(ethyl acrylate) bioactive polymer to enable chronic in vivo optogenetics.